|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This is a simply delicious recipe for grilled stuffed mushrooms.
-Portabella mushrooms work really well for this recipe because of their larger size and shape, which won't slip through the grates of your grill.
+This is a simple and delicious recipe for grilled stuffed mushrooms.
+Portabella mushrooms work really well for this recipe because of their large size and shape, which won't slip through the grates of your grill.
 You can vary the number of mushrooms depending on the size.
 While this calls for four large portabella mushrooms, you can use eight to 12 medium-sized mushrooms instead.

 You can serve these stuffed mushrooms as an appetizer or as a vegetarian main course.
 To make it vegan, use olive oil or margarine instead of butter and omit the cheese on top, use a vegetarian cheese, or sprinkle it with nutritional yeast flakes.